The Tortoise and the Hare

 Students in the Amphitheatre

 After two semesters absent, English Theatre Arts has been offered as a UniMAP co-curricular course once again.
 Like before, I am the course teacher.
 But unlike before, instead of less than 15 students I now have to handle 40 students.
-I returned to my course notes to adapt it for many.
-Thankfully, the students are very proactive and hands on […]
+I returned to my course notes to adapt it for […]

 Continue reading